flix-/keeto-doc/source/getting_started.rst

 Copy all trusted CA certificates and CRL's (optional) for verifying the user certificates into the cert store.
 Make sure the whole chain except the end entity certificates are present.
-If STARTTLS is used for the the LDAP connection also include the necessary certificates here.
+If StartTLS is used for the the LDAP connection also include the necessary certificates here.
 Finally create symlinks with::